godotengine/godot-docs/tutorials/editor/filesystem_dock.rst

 The "<" and ">" arrows navigate between the previous and next selected file in the view history.
 The text field next to the arrows shows the relative path to the selected file or folder.
+Below this field is the location of all files and folders in the project.

-The button next to this field switches through the look of the contents.
+The button next to the relative path field switches through the look of the contents.
 The square shows the resources in tree view, which the files and folders share the same location.
 Clicking on this button changes the split mode of the folders and files.
 Clicking once lists the folders above and the subfolders or the files inside the folders below.
 Clicking it again moves the folders to the left, and the subfolders and